SongyeeHan000/Studio-Terra/pottery/updates.md

     - Created a 'submit' button, but does not submit yet.
 It only verifies that nothing is empty in the form.
         - Need to research how to use Mandril to automatically send email once 'submit' button is clicked.
     - Updated CSS on contact page

+### 7/16
+- Updated Contact page:
+    - Downloaded EmailJS
+        - Had trouble getting passed with 'import emailjs'.
+This document (https://thedeveloperblog.vercel.app/post/how-to-send-emails-in-a-next-js-13-app-using-email-js) helped me realized it should've been "import emailjs from "@emailjs/browser"; " .
+    - Used EmailJS docs to help me set up.
+    - Added keys related to EmailJS on .env file, but isn't working when applied.
+** Need to work on : **
+    1. How to use keys from .env files in other pages.